WelcomeParty InformationComposDownloadContactSponsers

 Q: What is Syntax?

--> it is an opportunity to enter your work into small competitions for demos, music, graphics, and animations
+-> an opportunity to enter your work into small competitions for demos, music, graphics, ASCii and animations

 -> a place where you can get back to your computery roots; to again enjoy that trusty old computer you grew up with